GrumpyOldTroll/multicast-ingest-platform/README.md

 There are also a number of video streams active on [internet2](https://www.internet2.edu/) and reachable by some AMT relays.

  * Lauren Delwiche wrote and maintains a [menu of content](https://multicastmenu.herokuapp.com/) app
- * William Zhang has published a [scanning script](https://github.com/willzhang05/senior-research/blob/master/find_src_i2.py) to find live multicast streams by scraping the [Routing Table Proxy](https://routerproxy.wash2.net.internet2.edu/routerproxy/) published by [Indiana University](https://routerproxy.wash2.net.internet2.edu/).
+ * William Zhang has published a [scanning script](https://github.com/willzhang05/senior-research/blob/master/find_src_i2.py) to find live multicast streams on I2 by scraping the [Routing Table Proxy](https://routerproxy.wash2.net.internet2.edu/routerproxy/) published by [Indiana University](https://routerproxy.wash2.net.internet2.edu/).
  * Lenny Giuliano maintains a "[MTTG](https://www.ietf.org/proceedings/104/slides/slides-104-mboned-mttg-01)" (Multicast to the Grandma) slack server where you can learn about all this and more.
-If you'll be working in this space and you want to get in touch with the people driving this technology, contact me (open an issue if you like) and I can get you an invite.
+If you'll be working in this space and you want to get in touch with the people driving this technology, contact me (open an issue if you like, or my email is in some of the specs linked above) and I can get you an invite.

 ### AMT in VLC